Mintbase/Grants-Program/applications/RainbowDAO Protocol ink!  Phase 1.md

 **How did you hear about the Grants Program?**

-Through the official website of the Web3 Foundation.
+Through the official website of the Mintbase.

 - Wheter there are any other teams who have already contributed (financially) to the project.